Approximately 1 in 6 Australians experiencing some form of hearing loss.1

 Quality of life can be significantly compromised for people with hearing loss and their families.
 The extent of the hearing loss varies too, from a mild to a severe hearing loss where loud safety signals may not be heard.
 More commonly it is manifested as a difficulty with word understanding, particularly in the presence of background noise.

 Signs of hearing loss

 In contradiction to many people’s understanding, hearing loss is rarely similar to the effect of turning down the volume on a stereo.
 It usually affects different frequencies of sound by varying amounts.
-This can lead to conversations being difficult to follow, particularly in noisy environments where competing background noise’ scrambles speech and conversations is the single biggest reason that people seek our help.
+This can lead to conversations being difficult to follow, particularly in noisy environments where competing background noise’ scrambles speech and conversations are the single biggest reason that people seek our help.

 If you feel that your hearing is not what it used to be, or are concerned that a loved one may be experiencing hearing loss, take a couple of minutes to do our online hearing test to evaluate your hearing health.

 There are three forms of hearing loss, Conductive, Sensorineural and Mixed Hearing Loss.

 Conductive hearing loss results from a problem with the passage of sound through the outer ear and/or middle ear.
 Some common examples include: